Grants

 Kidney transplantation is the optimal treatment for patients with end-stage renal disease, usually increasing quality of life and survival.
 With very few new ESRD patients receiving a pre-emptive kidney transplant and with only a fraction ultimately receiving transplants, inventive new strategies to increase kidney donations and transplants are not only essential—but critical—to the survival of nearly 100,000 patients currently on the kidney transplant waitlist.

-KTC is committed to developing policy solutions and funding innovative and groundbreaking programs that can demonstrate and achieve a significant increase in kidney transplants for recipients, donors, and their families.
+KTC since its inception has been committed to developing policy solutions and funding innovative and groundbreaking programs that can demonstrate and achieve a significant increase in kidney transplants.

-In its inaugural year, KTC developed a comprehensive grants program, inviting and encouraging over 500 organ procurement organizations, transplant centers, national kidney and transplant stakeholder groups, dialysis providers and organizations dedicated to increasing kidney transplants to submit innovative and groundbreaking ideas and projects for grant funding consideration.
+In 2021, KTC developed a comprehensive grants program, inviting and encouraging over 500 organ procurement organizations, transplant centers, national kidney and transplant stakeholder groups, dialysis providers and organizations dedicated to increasing kidney transplants to submit innovative and groundbreaking ideas and projects for grant funding consideration.

-Over 71 letters of intent were received and reviewed by KTC’s Expert Advisory Panel, comprised of medical experts and a kidney transplant recipient with technical, clinical, and quality expertise in the kidney transplant community.
-The Expert Advisory Panel considered multiple factors when determining recipients, including diversity of approach, feasibility, innovation, and the potential to impactfully increase kidney transplants in a 24-month period.
+Over 70 letters of intent were received and reviewed by KTC’s Expert Advisory Panel, comprised of medical experts, a kidney transplant recipient and an altruistic living kidney donor with technical, clinical, and quality expertise in the kidney transplant community.
+In the first phase of KTC’s grants program, the Expert Advisory Panel considered multiple factors when determining recipients, including diversity of approach, feasibility, innovation, and the potential to impactfully increase kidney transplants in a 24-month period.

 The competitive selection process resulted in five organizations receiving a total of $3 million in grants to further their research and development of methods to increase kidney donation.